CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 Watching the videos, it was pretty clear that this is the basic formula with only minor variations by domain.
 Why?
 Given the typical 60-90 minute session, how deep can you actually go with a topic as complex as system design?
 Not very.
 So the compromise is that the design remains at a high level and thus ***any backend API will pretty much look like bullets 4-10***.

-While the coding challenges themselves are not nearly as scripted as the system design interview, if you spend enough time working on them you will get a sense for the general classes of solution patterns and I think that doing this correct classification is probably the most important step in most cases when working on leetcode challenges.
+While the coding challenges themselves are not nearly as scripted as the system design interview, if you spend enough time working on them you will get a sense for the general classes of solution patterns and I think that doing this correct classification step is probably the most important one in most cases when working on leetcode challenges.

 Indeed, with a few weeks of practice, interviews with several large, public companies were a relative breeze (particularly system design!).

 ---

 These processes seem to perpetuate in a vacuum as if ignoring how rapidly AI is changing the field of software engineering with advancements month-over-month if not seemingly weekly!
-While AI may not (yet) be the right tool to build whole systems, it is already quite competent in both autocompletion as well as generation of standalone units of code and can solve N-Queens hundreds of times faster than I could!
+While AI may not *(yet)* be the right tool to build whole systems, it is already quite competent in both autocompletion as well as generation of standalone units of code and can solve N-Queens hundreds of times faster than I could!

 > This last month is the first time that an LLM could "one shot" their second round assessment.